-She completed her postdoctoral research at University of Waterloo on a contaminant biomonitoring project in the Northwest Territories to investigate the relationship between exposure to environmental contaminants, nutritional status, and diet.
-As researcher, she is now working on projects in the Northwest Territories, Yukon, and northern Ontario to investigate the associations between environment, health, and traditional activities.
-She has a strong interest in environmental justice.
+As researcher, she is now working on projects in the Northwest Territories, Yukon, and northern Ontario to investigate the associations between environment, health, food, and traditional activities.
+She is also involved in humanitarian programs in Africa and Middle East.
+She has a strong interest in health, environmental and social justice.